hyrsh/homelab-rpi/mkdocs/docs/index.md

 # Homelab with RPI 5

-This is a guide to create a homelab using Raspberry Pi 5 SBC's.
+This is a guide to create a homelab using Raspberry Pi 5 SBC's to run a stable Kubernetes cluster with Ceph storage.

 Everything will be publicly usable for everyone.
 Since the topic of Kubernetes kind of exploded since 2016 I wanted to provide a general approach to handle bare-metal installations.

 This homelab can easily be extended to a full production-grade setup and I will mention the missing parts that we do not need in a home environment.

 I decided to use RPI's because they are very quiet, do not need much power and still can carry basic applications.

+All installation routines will be done with [Ansible](https://docs.ansible.com/ansible/latest/index.html) but there are still some manual tasks to perform.

 <hr>